Regularizations for shock and rarefaction waves in the perturbed solitons of the KP equation: Background

 As shown in Appendix \ref{A-KP}, the solution is expressed by $u(x,y,t)=2(\ln\tau(x,y,t))_{xx}$, and the $\tau$-function of the line-soliton \eqref{92} is given by

 where $a$ is a positive constant.
 Then the \emph{peak trajectory} (wave crest) is given by the line $L_{[i,j]}$,

 where $x_{[i,j]}^0=\frac{1}{\kappa_j-\kappa_i}\ln a$.

-In this paper, we study an adiabatic deformation of solitons under some perturbations, which can be described by change of the soliton parameters in slow time scales, i.e., \eqref{6}.
+In this paper, we study an \emph{adiabatic} deformation of solitons under some perturbations, which can be described by changes in the soliton parameters on slow time scales, i.e., \eqref{6}.
 We then define the \emph{colored $\kappa$-graph} to illustrate the dynamics of the parameters for $[i,j]$-soliton.

 \begin{definition} Along any line parallel to the $y$-axis (There is a gap between the two lines), we will obtain the amplitude variation of the line soliton on this line, with a peak value of $A_{[i,j]}$.
-This means that line solitons can be expressed as two lines of different colors (red and blue) that are paired together.
+This means that line solitons can be represented as two lines of different colours (red and blue) paired together.
 Therefore, we can represent this soliton on the $y$-$\kappa$ plane, which is called colored $\kappa$-graph or $\kappa$-graph.
 See Figure \ref{fig1}. \end{definition}

-The soliton parameters are, of course, constants without perturbations, and the $\kappa$-graph for line-soliton is trivial.
-The main tool of our study is to use the colored $\kappa$-graph to describe the dynamics of the parameters under the presence of perturbations.
-We give the following remarks about the colored $\kappa$-graph and \emph{adiabatic} deformation of $[i,j]$-soliton. \begin{itemize} \item[1.]
+The soliton parameters are, of course, constants without perturbations, and the $\kappa$-graph for line-soliton is trivial. {The main tool of our study is the colored $\kappa$-graph, which we use to describe the dynamics of the parameters in the presence of perturbations.} We give the following remarks about the colored $\kappa$-graph and adiabatic deformation of $[i,j]$-soliton. \begin{itemize} \item[1.]
 The $blue$ line represents the larger parameter $\kappa_{j}$, and the $red$ line represents the smaller parameter $\kappa_{i}$ in the pair $\{\kappa_{i},\kappa_{j}\}$.
 Then if the blue and red lines coincide , we have $\kappa_{i}=\kappa_{j}$ and $A_{[i,j]}=0$, i.e., there is no soliton. \item[2.]
 The adiabatic deformation of the line-soliton can be described by the small scales $(X=\epsilon x, Y=\epsilon y,T=\epsilon t)$.
 Then the {peak trajectory} of the $[i,j]$-soliton is described by the ``curve''